chrisWhyTea-zz/chisai/README.md

 6. Inside your browser switch to "http://localhost:8000"
 7. Have Fun

-## How to install on local machine?
+## How to install on productive machine?
 1. No just... no!!
 2. Really don't do it!
 A stable version will be released someday for that purpose...